-■ Call the FEMA Helpline at 800-621-3362.
+Call the FEMA Helpline at 800-621-3362.
 If you use a relay service such as video relay service, captioned telephone service or others, give FEMA your number for that service when you apply.
-FEMA Disaster Survivor Assistance teams are walking through neighborhoods to sign up disaster survivors in person as well.
-Be sure to check for a FEMA I.D.
-Disaster Recovery Centers are also open.
+You can also apply in person at a Disaster Recovery Center.
 Centers have specialists available to help you apply and explain the programs that you may qualify for.
+Find the center nearest you: fema.gov/DRC